 Optimal readiness in Sports

 Winning the game is the result of a good preparation of body and mind.
-Mindstretch for sports by BioRICS gives every athlete the right tool to well-prepare the game by managing the personal energy balance
+BioRICS Mindstretch gives every athlete the right tool to well-prepare for the game by taking good care of the energy balance.

 Road to victory

 BioRICS Mindstretch leads to a better performance

 Mental strength is what most often makes the difference between winning or losing and it all starts with a good preparation.

 Mindstretch software allows athletes to follow-up their daily energy expenditure and recovery in the weeks before a competition.
 As athletes train more intense in this period and use a lot of their energy in the physical preparation, the information of mental recovery helps them to better manage the quality of resting moments and energy balance.